ferrarioa5/pytorch_interpolation/README.md

 <p align="center">
   <img src="performance.png" width="30%"/>
 </p>
 Our implementation outperformes all others libraries.
 This is because we use precompiled C++/CUDA code does not require type checking.
 In addition our implementation allow for larger batch sizes than torch_interpolations in CUDA (we could test up to <= 2^29 query points, whereas torch_interpolations supported <= 2^27 query points).

-All tests are done on a 11th Gen Intel(R) Core(TM) i7-11700 @ 2.50GHz CPU and a NVIDIA GeForce RTX 3060 GPU.
+All tests are done on an Intel(R) Core(TM) i9-14900 CPU and a NVIDIA GeForce RTX 4080 SUPER GPU.
 For the CPU performance tests, 8 threads are run in parallel in Torch.